 Here is an example of how it SHOULD look [this is our full process, in case you hadn't already guessed]:

-~Your beautiful wooden flash drive is loaded with your awesome edited images, and it is sent on it's merry way!
+•Your personal online gallery is loaded with your awesome edited images, ready for you to download!
 Oh happy day when you get your photos!!!

 How it SHOULD NOT look: